Life insurance for mums, dads and stay-at-home parents

 You may be entitled to a Bereavement Support Payment if you’re married or in a civil partnership.
 Widows, widowers, or surviving civil partners must claim within three months of their partner’s death to get the full amount.

 To be eligible, you or your partner will need to have paid at least 25 weeks of National Insurance contributions.
 Or, your partner died because of an accident at work or a disease caused by work.
-You’ll also need to be under the State Pension age and living in the UK.
+You also usually need to make a claim within 21 months of your partner’s death.

 If you’re entitled to the payment, you could receive a higher rate if you get Child Benefit or if you were pregnant when your husband, wife or civil partner died.